Table of Contents

 The first (and the most rigorous) step in the Masters in Journalism application process is shortlisting universities.
 Based on your profile – academics, test scores, projects, and work experience – categorize universities into Dream, Reach, and Safe.
 Once you know where you’re going to apply, start collecting the documents needed for your application.

-Almost all universities will ask you to share your transcripts, GRE and TOEFL/IELTS scores, a resume, and Letters of Recommendation.
+Almost all universities will ask you to share your transcripts, GRE and TOEFL/IELTS scores, resume, and Letters of Recommendation.
 Apart from that, you’ll have to prepare your Statement of Purpose and/or a Personal Statement.
 You might also be asked to share a Writing Sample or a Portfolio from your previous work.

 Upload all the needed documents and fill out your personal details on the online application form of the university.
 Once you’re done, click on submit, pay the non-refundable application fee, and sit tight for a response!